 Our chapter holds meetings between September and May each year, with a summer break.
 As a result of the COVID-19 pandemic, our meetings in 2020-2021 will be conducted via Zoom.
 We will continue to meet on the second Thursday of each month at 7:00 pm.
 Mailing list members will receive a Zoom link the week before the meeting.
-If you are not on our mailing list and wish to attend a meeting on Zoom, email us at NativePlantsTucson@gmail.comto request the Zoom link.
+If you are not on our mailing list and wish to attend one of our meetings on Zoom, email us at NativePlantsTucson@gmail.comto request the Zoom link.
 Videos of past meetings can be found on our YouTube channel.

 Tucson Chapter Meeting

 The view from Atascosa Lookout

 Thursday, January 14, 2021 at 7:00 pm via Zoom

 Floral Treasures of the Atascosa Highlands

 The Atascosa Highlands are an area of incredible biological and cultural diversity.
 These mountains are at the crossroads of several ecological zones, and harbor a unique flora.
 Despite being a smaller sky island range in terms of elevation, abundant micro-climates create habitat for species representative of temperate, tropical, and arid regions of North America .

 The hills and valleys which make up the Tumacacori EMA of the “Coronado National Forest” have been inhabited and utilized by humans for thousands of years, but over the last few centuries human activity has had a profound impact on the landscape.
 This presentation will address the climactic, biogeographical, and historical factors which have influenced the modern ecology of the Atascosa Highlands.